 Pattern sizes 16 – 22

-Don't worry if you don't know your 'facing' from your 'interfacing' – the instructions below will guide you through each step:
+Don't worry if you don't know your 'facing' from your 'interfacing' – download the full instructions below and sew-along at home with our three-part video tutorial, which guides you through each stage of making the dress:

 We'd love to see your creations!
 Share your photos with us on social media using the hashtag: #WeWantQuant